An Overview of Sexual Dysfunction

 - Inability to become aroused

 What causes sexual dysfunction?

-Psychological causes — These include work-related stress and anxiety, concern about sexual performance, marital or relationship problems, depression, feelings of guilt, and the effects of a past sexual trauma.
+Psychological causes — These include work-related stress and anxiety, concern about sexual performance, marital or relationship problems, depression, feelings of guilt, concerns about body image, and the effects of a past sexual trauma.

 How is sexual dysfunction diagnosed?